A completely self-sufficient expedition that very few have achieved.

 Regarding carbon emissions, most of which are due to air travel, we calculated and communicated in 2018 on the carbon footprint of each of our programs, expressed in tonnes of CO2.

-These calculations made us aware of the importance of the total carbon emissions generated by our activity.
-Also, we have committed in 2022 to a carbon reduction that we believe is unprecedented in the tourism industry, aiming to reduce the total emissions of our activity by 5% per year, taking 2019 as the reference year (3,430 tonnes of CO2).
+And in 2022, we have set ourselves a carbon reduction target that we believe is unprecedented in the tourism industry, aiming to reduce the total emissions of our activity by 5% per year, taking 2019 as the reference year (3,430 tonnes of CO2).
 This commitment is in line with the trajectory of the Paris climate agreements of 2015, the current benchmark.
-Thus, in 2030, we will not entitle ourselves to exceed 2,160 tonnes of C02 and until then, each year, as soon as the carbon footprint budget is reached, we will stop taking any reservations for the current year.
-Thus, our maximum “carbon” budget for 2024 is 2,950 tonnes and for 2025, this budget will be reduced to 2,800 tonnes.
+By 2030, we aim to not exceed 2,160 tons of CO2.
+In 2024, all Secret Planet journeys emitted 2,064 tons, well below our maximum limit of 2,940 tons.
+The ceiling for 2025 is 2,800 tons, and in 2026 it will be further reduced to 2,660 tons.
 And so on until 2030.
 To find out more about all of our calculations and our commitments in terms of reducing our carbon emissions.

 In addition, since 2019, we have been encouraging you when you book for your journey to contribute with a donation to an independent NGO, among the two we have selected that share the commitments made in our charter.
 We matched the amount of this donation to this program's carbon footprint.
-Thus, the journey you are considering generates 3,15 tons of CO2, which corresponds to a 100% donation of €95 for an estimated value today of €30 per tonne of CO2.
+Thus, the journey you are considering generates 3,15 tons of CO2, which corresponds to a 100% donation of 95 for an estimated value today of €30 per tonne of CO2.
 This donation remains of course optional and you can decide to give between nothing and 100% of this amount.
-Since 2019, including covid years of 2020 and 2021, we have been able to collect thanks to you nearly €7,000 for these associations.
+Since 2019, including covid years of 2020 and 2021, we have been able to collect thanks to you nearly €5,500 for these associations.

 Please do not hesitate to come back to us with any questions you might have regarding this carbon footprint mechanism, our other sustainable développement commitments or even to share with us your experience through a chat or a mail at contact@secret-planet.com.

-- Respect for the environment: going places and leaving no traces, this is what we implement the best way we can during all our Polar Experience guided trips and expeditions.
+• Respect for the environment: going places and leaving no traces, this is what we implement the best way we can during all our Polar Experience guided trips and expeditions.
 As expeditions are inherently based on a minimalist’s attitude, we stick to the basics and avoid excesses.
 Respect for local cultures.

-- Safety: our knowledge and know-how has been developed with a major focus on maximum experience and minimal risk for our participants.
+• Safety: our knowledge and know-how has been developed with a major focus on maximum experience and minimal risk for our participants.
 Preparation and high-quality equipment are obviously two major issues with no compromise.
 We have as well weather, medical and rescue partners on stand-by 24/7.
 Your guide has a satellite telephone, an Iridium Go!
 VHF radio, mountaineering safety equipment, a location beacon, GPS and other equipment necessary for a journey in the best safety conditions.

-- Preparation & training: full immersion in physical and mental training, equipment knowledge, first Aid basics, logistical challenges and crisis management.
+• Preparation & training: full immersion in physical and mental training, equipment knowledge, First Aid basics, logistical challenges and crisis management.
 Understanding the environmental, cultural and geographical characteristics of polar environment, learning from pioneering and contemporary expeditions.
 Preparation calls and expeditions training (theory, practice) over a weekend.

-- High quality equipment: constant improvements and customized adjustments for maximum efficiency and performance.
-Screening of personal clothing and advice on purchase of special polar clothing at partner’s stores with special discounts.
+• High quality equipment: constant improvements and customized adjustments for maximum efficiency and performance.
+Screening of personal clothing and advice on purchase of special polar clothing at partner stores with special discounts.

 Departures and pricing